windelbouwman/lognplot/README.md

 The project is divided into several crates.

 - A time series database ala sqlite to store time series and query them.
-- A vulkan based canvas thingy
 - A cairo based drawing

-## About the name

-Quartz is a crystal used to create precise timing devices.
-See here: https://en.wikipedia.org/wiki/Quartz_clock

 # Idea list